vladar21/english-words-quiz/README.md

 - From the source section drop-down menu, select the Main Branch.
 - Once the main branch has been selected, the page provided the link to the completed website.

-The live link can be found here - [English Teacher](https://vladar21.github.io/english-words-quiz/)
+The live link can be found here - [English Words Quiz](https://vladar21.github.io/english-words-quiz/)

 ## Credits